szepeviktor/waf4wordpress/README.md

 This WAF does not give proper HTTP responses to unusual requets.
 It blocks the attacking IP address instantly, the purpose of this are the following.

-1. Prevent website compromise in further request
+1. Prevent website compromise in further requests
 1. Prevent D/DoS attacks

 Shared hosting has no server-wide banning (because of trust issues)